Duwamish Gardens Acquisition and Restoration in Tukwila

 Importance for Salmon

-- Site is located in the zone of salt and freshwater mixing that is especially important to juvenile salmon in the watershed
+- The site is located in the zone of salt and freshwater mixing that is especially important to juvenile salmon in the watershed.

-- Critical transition area for juvenile salmon produced higher in the Green/Duwamish River watershed
+- This is a critical transition area for juvenile salmon produced higher in the Green/Duwamish River watershed.

 Other Watershed Salmon Restoration/Protection Projects